MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/developing-windows-drivers-for-usb-type-c-connectors.md

 -   [UCmCx client driver programming reference](https://msdn.microsoft.com/library/windows/hardware/mt188011)

-You need to write a driver for the connector if your USB Type-C system does not include an embedded controller, otherwise you can load the Microsoft-provided [UCSI driver](ucsi.md).
+You need to write a driver for the connector if your USB Type-C system does not implement PD state machine or it implements state machine but does not support UCSI over non-ACPI transport.
+If it does, you can load the Microsoft-provided [UCSI driver](ucsi.md).

 ![drivers](images/drivers-c.png)